Filter Content

 Thursday 22 May Andrew Chinn

-Sat 24 & Sun 25 May Eucharist Masses
+Sat 24 & Sun 25 May First Holy Communion Masses

 Friday 30 May Pupil Free Day

-Sat 31 May & Sun 1 June Eucharist Masses
+Sat 31 May & Sun 1 June First Holy Communion Masses

 Monday 9 June King’s Birthday Public Holiday